I have pulled together a quick A to Z of eco terms as found myself confused and lost on the terms they use.

 M is for mobile phones – although they can be recycled, few people do.
 The main wastage is on recharging the phones as ninety-five per cent of the energy used when a charger is plugged in is wasted energy.
 Only five per cent of the energy is actually used to charge the phone, the rest is when the charger is left plugged in aft wards.
 That’s over 50,000 tonnes of carbon dioxide emissions that could be avoided if we just unplugged the charges after charging the phones.

-O is for organic – organic food is frown with out the use of fertilisers and pesticides and all the animals are reared with out the use of antibiotics.
+O is for organic – organic food is grown without the use of fertilizers and pesticides and all the animals are reared without the use of antibiotics.
 Organic also provides higher levels of vitamins and minerals and no controversial additives such as aspartame and hydrogenated fast and no GM ingredients.

-P is for parabens – parabens is the most commonly used preservatives in cosmetic, personal care and toiletry products.
+P is for parabens – parabens are the most commonly used preservatives in cosmetic, personal care and toiletry products.
 It was thought that it could link to a number of illnesses due to parabens mimicking the female hormone oestrogen.
-However the studies are small and not proven.
+However, the studies are small and not proven.

 P is also for pollution – air pollution usually comes from the fumes released from burning fuel.
 Water pollution is all the dirty water and fluids from our houses and factories.
 What you pour down the sink and flush away as is ends up in the rivers and oceans eventually.

-S is for seasonal foods – by buying seasonal food you are buying food that has probably travelled fewer miles and had less effect on the environment.
+S is for seasonal foods – by buying seasonal food you are buying food that has probably traveled fewer miles and had less effect on the environment.

 V is for VOCs – VOCs are volatile organic compounds and are known irritants.
 Sources include solvents, floor adhesives, paint and cleaning products.
 The problem with VOCs is the associated health effects like headaches, dizziness, and asthma and skin irritations.
 To reduce the risks make sure there is plenty of fresh air when using these products and throw away unused containers safely.